awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

             $ amplify push

-          Then navigate to your app root, and drag :code:`awsconfiguration.json` into the root of your XCode project.
+          Then navigate to your project folder, and drag :code:`awsconfiguration.json` into the top folder of your XCode Project Navigator.
 Choose :guilabel:`Copy items` if needed and then choose :guilabel:`Create groups` in the :guilabel:`Options` dialog box.
 Choose :guilabel:`Next`.

 #.
 To verify that the CLI is set up for your app, run the following command.
 The CLI displays a status table with no resources listed.
 As you add categories to your app, backend resources created for your app are listed in this table.